OliverACollins/ECG-to-Music/README.md

 5. Once the output is in Ableton Live, notes will be played/parameters will be modulated according to BPM change threshold (currently: +/- 2 BPM)

 ### Roadmap
-- [x] Create a pre-recorded bridge script that plays notes for each BPM change threshold, working for changes BOTH for increases and decreases of BPM
+- [ ] Play script: Create a pre-recorded bridge script that plays notes for each BPM change threshold, registering both increases and decreases of BPM
-- [ ] Create a pre-recorded bridge script that modulates a quality (volume, distortion, pitch) of a note (e.g., default note could be C4, where an increase or decrease in heart rate leads to more or less gain/distortion of the tone, OR it could be that a pre-recorded piece of music is played, OR the participant could just play any live music with the pre-recorded ECG modulating the timbre)
+- [ ] Modulation script: Create a pre-recorded bridge script that modulates a quality of a note (e.g., default note could be C4, where an increase or decrease in heart rate leads to more or less gain/distortion of the tone, OR it could be that a pre-recorded piece of music is played, OR the participant could just play any live music with the pre-recorded ECG modulating the timbre)

+### -- Project status --
+- Play script: TBC
+- Modulation script: TBC

 ## Usage: Live ECG-to-MIDI